sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 ## Load in Data

 Raw data files not saved in github.
-All intermediate files are.
+All intermediate files are in the data subfolder.

 ``` r